-Under this definition not merely data commonly deemed as personal in nature will be included (e.g. names, physical addressees, email adresses), but in addition also data such as IP-adresses, behavioral data, location data, financial data, and much more.
-Hence for Prezentor customers, at least a majority of the data you collect on contacts will fall within the definition of personal data.
+Under this definition, not only will data commonly deemed as personal in nature be included (e.g. names, physical addressees, email adresses), but in addition, data such as IP-adresses, behavioral data, location data, financial data, and much more is also included.
+Hence, for Prezentor customers, at least a majority of the data you collect on contacts will fall within the definition of personal data.
 One should also be aware that even personal data which has been rendered immediately un-referable to an individual (pseudonymized) can be considered personal data if it is possible to link the data to the individual by auxiliary means.

 See also: Changes in obligations due to GDPR